Doctor in neuroscience, clinical psychologist and author

 At the same time, stress isn’t necessarily a bad thing.
 In some situations, it can be a lifesaver.
 That’s when we call it “eustress”.
 What’s the difference between bad and good stress?
 Temporality.
 As the American neurobiologist Robert Sapolsky explains in his book Why Zebras Don’t Get Ulcers (1994), stress in the animal kingdom tends to be short-lived.
 Take a lioness hunting a gazelle, for example – it takes 10-15 minutes, tops.
 If the gazelle isn’t stressed out, it will be killed.
 Stress in that context is good because it’s akin to preparing actions for survival.

 In humans, stress takes a lot longer and, according to Sapolsky, this temporality is what makes it problematic.
 If your insane presentation is tomorrow and you stress out the day before, it’s no big deal.
-But if you start stressing out weeks before an event, your mind will have thought ahead so much, it will go blank or be paralysed with fear.
+But if you start stressing out weeks before an event, your mind will have thought ahead so much, it will go blank or be paralyzed with fear.
 In other words, you’re unlikely to succeed.

 Explore more in our section: Workers